Introduction

 Why does WFM matter?

-In contact centers, three opposing forces are in play:
+In every organization, three opposing forces are in play:

-• Exclusively focusing on the customer by always having plenty of agents to handle the contact volume is great for company reputation and may result in revenue growth, but could render the business unprofitable.
+- Exclusively focusing on the customer by always having plenty of employees to handle demand is great for company reputation and may result in revenue growth, but could render the business unprofitable.

-• Putting the agent first may make the company a great place to work, but if the customer experience is terrible and staffing costs are excessive, your contact center may be a place where nobody works in the long run.
+- Putting the employee first may make the company a great place to work, but if the customer experience is terrible and staffing costs are excessive, your organization may be a place where nobody works in the long run.

-• Well-run businesses are always looking for ways to optimize costs, but reducing staffing levels without regard to the customer experience or agent burnout is equally unsustainable.
+- Well-run businesses are always looking for ways to optimize costs, but reducing staffing levels without regard for the customer experience or employee burnout is equally unsustainable.

-WFM matters because it enables contact centers to optimize the balance between the three forces, simultaneously improving outcomes for the customer, the employees (or agents), and the business.
+WFM matters because it enables organizations to optimize the balance between the three forces, simultaneously improving outcomes for the customer, the employees, and the business.
 If that sounds too good to be true, read on to learn how WFM performs this seemingly impossible balancing act.

 How does WFM work?